-To use an environment, you must first open it.
+To use an environment, you must first create the environment handle using , and then open it.
 At open time, you must identify the directory in which it resides.
 This directory must exist prior to the open attempt.
 You can also identify open properties, such as whether the environment can be created if it does not already exist.